aubort/Matterhorn/source/index.rst

 ``put some code here``

-I can also write the doc directly in github
+I can also write the doc directly in github.
+I've added a gitignore file.